Reliability Function of Quantum Information Decoupling via the Sandwiched R\'enyi Divergence: Problem Statement and Main Results

 The reliability function of quantum state merging characterizes the rate of exponential decreasing of the optimal performance in the asymptotic limit. \begin{definition} Let $\rho_{RAB}\in\mathcal{S}({RAB})$ be a tripartite pure state and $r\geq 0$.
 The reliability functions $E_{A \Rightarrow B}^{\rm{merg}}(\rho_{RAB}, r)$ and $E_{A \rightarrow B}^{\rm{merg}}(\rho_{RAB}, r)$ of quantum state merging via quantum communication and classical communication respectively, are defined as

 \end{definition}

 To apply our results on decoupling to the problem of quantum state merging, we show exact equalities relating the optimal performances (or reliability functions) of catalytic decoupling and quantum state merging.
 Eq.~\eqref{perf-merg-dec} in Proposition~\ref{prop:merging-dec} is essentially due to Uhlmann's theorem and is implicitly used in previous works~\cite{HOW2005partial,HOW2007quantum,ADHW2009mother,DBWR2014one, ADJ2017quantum,MBDRC2017catalytic,ABJT2020partially}.
 However, our definition of the optimal decoupling performance (cf. Definition~\ref{def:perform-dec}) is subtle to enable such an equality relation.
+See Section~\ref{sec:relations} for the detailed proof.

 \begin{proposition} For a tripartite pure state $\rho_{RAB} \in \mathcal{S}({RAB})$ and $k\geq 0$, $r \geq 0$, we have

 \end{proposition}

 With Proposition~\ref{prop:merging-dec}, we immediately obtain results in analogy to Theorem~\ref{thm:dec-p-up} and Theorem~\ref{thm:reliability-dec} for quantum state merging.
 We do not lay them out entirely but only exhibit the following.